Whittington (opera): Synopsis

 Dick Whittington is an apprentice to the draper Fitzwarren whose daughter Alice he is in love with.
 After an argument with his master, Whittington flees the shop in company of his cat Thomas.
 Alice and the cook Dorothy track him down in Highgate where he is sleeping on the street with his cat as a pillow.
 Dick goes on the run again pursued across rooftops by a strange police patrol.
 He embarks on the sailing ship Z. 10 owned by Fitzwarren under the captain Bobstay.
 In the second act the ship has set in on the exotic island of Bambouli with temples and sacred gardens where Whittington and others witness a grand procession of the local ruler.
 Employed at the court Dick gains swift promotion thanks to the attentions of Princess Hirvaia, although he remains faithful to Alice.
 Whittington becomes rich by ridding the island of all its rats with the help of his cat.
 The third act, after a pastoral interlude, is back in London, where the cat guides Dick to Alice's house.
 Now a rich man, Whittington can marry Alice.
-Kind Edward the third receives him at Westminster Hall and names him Lord Mayor of London, and the opera ends with a grand Lord mayoral procession.
+Edward III of England receives him at Westminster Hall and names him Lord Mayor of London.
+The opera ends with a grand Lord mayoral procession.

 Musical numbers

-The vocal score published in London by J. B. Cramer & Co, 201, Regent Street W contains both the English words of Farmie and the French words of Nuitter and Tréfeu.
+The vocal score published in London by J. B. Cramer & Co., 201, Regent Street, contains both the English words of Farmie and the French words of Nuitter and Tréfeu.

 In square brackets are additional words on the inner pages.